HewlettPackard/shs-docs/docs/portal/developer-portal/operations/cassini_retry_handler_logging.md

 ## Log levels

-As of SHS 11.1, the RH primarily uses four log Levels.
+As of the SHS 11.1 release, the RH primarily uses four log Levels.
 Some messages have been moved to different levels as compared to previous releases.

 - **LOG_WARN**: Cancellation Related Messages, Config Messages, Connection Level Messages (SCTs, TCTs), Retrying a Connection.
 - **LOG_NOTICE**: SPT Timeouts, Retry Completes for Timed out Packets.